Criticism of Spotify: Misinformation and The Joe Rogan Experience

 Spotify promised to add content advisories for anything containing discussions related to COVID-19 and posted additional rules.
 Rogan apologized for his role in the controversy, and defended his interviews with two controversial guests, Robert W. Malone and Peter A. McCullough, as "highly credentialed, very intelligent, very accomplished people, and they have an opinion that is different from the mainstream narrative".
 Rogan said he agreed with Spotify's plan to label episodes including COVID-19 discussions and would try to "have more experts with differing opinions, right after the controversial ones".

 In February 2022, Spotify removed about 70 more episodes of The Joe Rogan Experience, reportedly at Rogan's own request.
 Musician India Arie shared a compilation of clips in which Rogan used the "n word" on the podcast, and a clip in which Rogan appears to liken being around black people with the film Planet of the Apes.
 Arie announced that she was also boycotting Spotify.
 Rogan posted an apology, saying it was "regretful and shameful", but said that the clips were "taken out of context".
 In a message to employees, Ek said: "While I strongly condemn what Joe has said and I agree with his decision to remove past episodes from our platform, I realize some will want more.
 And I want to make one point very clear – I do not believe that silencing Joe is the answer."

 In July 2022, Crosby, Stills & Nash returned to the platform, although the group's songs with Neil Young were not brought back.
 The group stated that streaming profits from the newly returned songs will be donated to charities supporting those affected by COVID-19 for "at least a month".

+In March 2024, after a two-year absence from the platform, Neil Young announced that his music would return to Spotify, starting with his greatest hits album.
+Later that month, Joni Mitchell restored her catalogue to Spotify.